avaya-dux/ncr-react-download/README.md

 ### 4/6/2023

-- replaced fetch with axios
+- Replaced fetch with axios
-- axios gets are cached correctly
+- Axios gets are cached correctly by axios-request-intercepter
-- chrome cors extension must be on for all downloads including images
+- Chrome cors extension must be on for ALL downloads including images;
+- Previously, fetching image must have the extension off.
+Now it is on for all.
-- to test for failure cases, toggle the extension off
+- To test for failure cases, toggle the extension off